Introduction

 Activating the Rescue System

-Therefore, click on Servers
+To do this, click on Servers

-Restarting the Server
+Restarting the server

-tab of the desired server.
+tab for the correct server.

-Mounting the Drive(s) in the Rescue System
+Mounting the drive(s) in the Rescue System

 First, you should determine the partition identifiers of your system by running the command lsblk